IcebladeLabs/iris-sec-priv/README.md

 IRIS relies on the CodeQL Action bundle, which includes CLI utilities and pre-defined queries for various CWEs and languages ("QL packs").

 If you already have CodeQL installed, specify its location via the `CODEQL_DIR` environment variable in `src/config.py`.
-Otherwise, download an appropriate version of the CodeQL Action bundle from the [GitHub CodeQL Action releases page](https://github.com/github/codeql-action/releases).
+Otherwise, download an appropriate version of the CodeQL Action bundle from the [CodeQL Action releases page](https://github.com/github/codeql-action/releases).

 - **For the latest version:**
   Visit the [latest release](https://github.com/github/codeql-action/releases/latest) and download the appropriate bundle for your OS: